TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 ## Bottom Line

-The hedged martingale turns a **0.50x return** into a **75.1x return** on SOL alone, with DOGE to be added after unwind.
+The hedged martingale turns a **0.50x return** into a **10.1x return** on SOL alone, with DOGE to be added after unwind.
 The difference is entirely due to:

-1. **Massive gross exposure**: 36,100 short lots already held (vs 385 lots a pure short could afford)
+1. **Massive gross exposure**: 21,363 short lots held (vs 452 lots a pure short could afford)
-2. **Hedge protection**: 35,500 long lots absorb upside spikes — net-based margin keeps ML high when hedged
+2. **Hedge protection**: ~20K long lots absorb upside spikes — net-based margin keeps ML high when hedged
-3. **EA-managed unwinding**: TRIM zone automatically removes hedge above TRIM threshold
+3. **Forward-looking TRIM (v1.420)**: Computes exactly how many lots can be closed before ML hits threshold — mathematically impossible to overshoot
-4. **Dynamic TRIM**: 65% at 71.6K gross / net 600.
-Conservative because each trim grows net → increases margin.
-PROTECT fixed at 56%
+4. **Self-pacing unwind**: TRIM brings ML to exactly 65%, then waits for price movement to create room.
+Each SOL drop → equity up → more room → more trim → bigger net → next drop earns more (flywheel)
 5. **Net-based margin**: Broker charges margin on net exposure only — heavily hedged positions have low margin despite large gross
-6. **Survivability**: PROTECT zone fires balanced closes below 56% with dynamic lot sizing (v1.415):
+6. **Survivability**: PROTECT zone fires balanced closes below 56%:
-   - Dynamic close size = `ceil(hedgeLots × urgency)` — scales with position and danger level
+   - Dynamic close size = `ceil(hedgeLots × urgency)` — scales with danger level
    - Hard floor (10%) — EA halts below this, broker handles stop-out
-   - Never closes bias — shorts are sacred, only balanced close when hedged
+   - Never closes bias — shorts are sacred
-7. **PROTECT serves the strategy** — balanced close reduces margin to survive spikes and resume trimming, growing net short faster.
-Better than broker intervention.
+7. **PROTECT can't be triggered by TRIM** — forward-looking formula guarantees TRIM never pushes ML below its own threshold

 The **VaR compression** as price approaches zero creates a secondary amplifier through Darwinex:

-8. **Collapsing VaR**: Nominal value shrinks → VaR shrinks → risk multiplier climbs
+8. **Stable VaR during trim**: Forward-looking TRIM keeps VaR at ~12.7% of equity throughout Phase 1
-9. **Profit lock-in**: Once longs are unwound, VaR can only decrease — the value is locked
+9. **Collapsing VaR after unwind**: Once pure short at ~$20, VaR only decreases → risk multiplier climbs
 10. **DARWIN amplification**: Risk multiplier up to 9.75x in the final collapse phase
 11. **DarwinIA magnetism**: Extreme return/drawdown ratio attracts maximum allocation
 12. **Performance fees**: 15% of profits on up to 875K EUR allocated capital

-**The strategy holds 94x more short lots than a pure short could afford.
-Net-based margin means the heavily hedged position (net 600 on 71.6K gross) requires only $53K margin — ML starts at 62.4%.
-The hedge makes this possible by neutralizing directional risk while the EA systematically strips the hedge away, growing net short exposure at minimum cost until the position is pure short.
-The longs are not a profit source — they are a cost to remove (~$710K).
-The profit comes entirely from the shorts' floating P/L as net short exposure grows ($3,212,900 at $0).
-Bounces make trimming cheaper (longs closer to breakeven), and drops make the shorts print harder.
-With 35.5K longs to unwind and TRIM/PROTECT at 65/56 (v1.415 fully dynamic lot sizing — no cooldowns, no circuit breaker, close size scales with position and margin math), the key constraint is that each trim grows net → increases margin → drops ML.
-Trimming must be paced to match equity growth from net short P/L. Once pure short, DOGE opened at max size and everything rides to $0 in the VaR compression spiral.
+**The strategy holds 47x more short lots than a pure short could afford.
+Net-based margin means the heavily hedged position (net 1,402 on 41.3K gross) requires only $122K margin — ML starts at ~65%.
+The hedge makes this possible by neutralizing directional risk while the EA systematically strips the hedge away via forward-looking TRIM, growing net short exposure at the mathematically optimal rate.
+The longs are fuel to burn (~$968K trim cost), not a profit source.
+The profit comes from the shorts' exposure growing as the hedge is consumed ($869K equity at $0).
+With ~20K longs to unwind and TRIM/PROTECT at 65/56 (v1.420 forward-looking — no cooldowns, no circuit breaker, TRIM can never cascade into PROTECT), the unwind rate is controlled by SOL price movement.
+TRIM self-paces at exactly 65% ML and accelerates as the flywheel builds: more net → more profit per $1 drop → more room → more trim.
+Pure short at ~$20, then DOGE at max size.
+Everything rides to $0 in the VaR compression spiral.
 Then flip long SOL from the bottom and ride the next cycle up.**